 Design systems can be considered primary sources of the correct format for the UI, which are then refined from project to project, taking into account individual specifications.
 These streamline steps of the work process, ensure the consistency of the designer team operation, and increase the efficiency of each member’s interaction.

 According to the Enterprise UX Industry Report for 2017-2018, 69% of surveyed large corporations answered that they either already use some design system or plan to employ one.
-Therefore, let us look at the design system benefits and reason to employ it.
+Therefore, let us look at the design system benefits and reasons to employ it.

 Why a Design System Is Important?